-- Students undertaking the Work Placement Year must successfully complete the 30-credit 'Work Placement Year' module LSC-30038. - In order to ensure a high quality placement experience, each placement agency will sign up to a placement contract (analogous to a service level agreement). - Once a student has been accepted by a placement organisation, the student will make a preplacement visit and a member of staff identified within the placement contract will be assigned as the placement supervisor.
+- Students undertaking the Work Placement Year must successfully complete the 30-credit rated 'Double Applied Life Sciences Placement module (LSC-30038) - In order to ensure a high quality placement experience, each placement agency will sign up to a placement contract (analogous to a service level agreement). - Once a student has been accepted by a placement organisation, the student will make a preplacement visit and a member of staff identified within the placement contract will be assigned as the placement supervisor.
 The placement supervisor will be responsible for ensuring that the placement experience meets the agreed contract agreed with the University. - The placement student will also sign up an agreement outlining his/her responsibilities in relation to the requirements of each organisation.